Convict Cichlid: How to Create the Perfect Environment

 Color

-The coloration of Convict Cichlids varies depending on their gender and mood.
-Males typically have a striking color pattern with vertical black stripes running along their silver-white or gray body.
-These stripes may appear more pronounced during breeding or when the male is displaying aggression.
-The fish body has about 8-9 vertical dark stripes on it, due to which the fish has got its name.
-Its coloring intensity may vary.
-At that, the stripes right under the gill cover have abruption and resemble Latin «U.»
+The coloration of convict cichlids varies significantly depending on their gender and mood.
+Males typically display a striking pattern of vertical black stripes running along their silver-white or gray bodies.
+These stripes become more pronounced during breeding or when the male is exhibiting aggressive behavior, serving as a visual signal to potential rivals or mates.
+The fish usually features about 8 to 9 prominent vertical dark stripes, which is how it got its name.
+Interestingly, the stripes located just beneath the gill cover have a distinct break, resembling the letter “U,” adding to their unique appearance.

 Pink convict cichlid